globus/globus-compute/docs/endpoints/endpoints.rst

    #   Code serializer DillCode disabled by current configuration.
    #   The current configuration requires the *function* to be serialized with one of the allowed Code classes:
    #
-   #       Allowed serializers: CombinedCode, JSONData
+   #       Allowed serializers: PureSourceTextInspect, JSONData

 .. tip:: For an up-to-date list of all available serialization strategies, see the :doc:`serialization strategy reference. </reference/serialization_strategies>`